kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 ---
-slug: what-every-gdbms-should-do-and-vision
+slug: llms-graphs-part-2
-authors: [semih]
+authors:
+  - semih
 tags: [llms]
 ---

 import RAGUsingUnstructuredData from './rag-unstructured-overview.png';
 import StandardRAGPreprocessing from './standard-rag-preprocessing.png';
 import StandardRAGOverview from './standard-rag-overview.png';
-import KGEnhancedRAGPreprocessing from './kg-enhanced-rag-preprocessing.pnt';
+import KGEnhancedRAGPreprocessing from './kg-enhanced-rag-preprocessing.png';
 import KGEnhancedRAGOverview from './kg-enhanced-rag-overview.png';
-import TriplesBasedRAGPreprocessing from './triples-based-rag-preprocessing.pnt';
+import TriplesBasedRAGPreprocessing from './triples-based-rag-preprocessing.png';
 import TriplesBasedRAGOverview from './triples-based-rag-overview.png';

 # RAG Using Unstructured Data: Overview & Important Questions

 [In my previous post](https://kuzudb.com/docusaurus/blog/llms-graphs-part-1), I gave an overview of question answering (Q&A) systems that use LLMs over private enterprise data.
-I covered the architectures of these systems, the common tools developers use to build these systems when the enterpise data used is structured, i.e., data is records stored in some DBMS, relational or graph.
+I covered the architectures of these systems, the common tools developers use to build these systems when the enterprise data used is structured, i.e., data is records stored in some DBMS, relational or graph.
 I was referring to these systems as *RAG systems using structured data*.
 In this post, I cover *RAG systems that use unstructured data*, such as text files, pdf documents, or internal html pages in an enterprise.
-I will refer to these as RAG-U systems or sometimes simpley as RAG-U (should have used the term RAG-S in the previous post!).
+I will refer to these as RAG-U systems or sometimes simply as RAG-U (should have used the term RAG-S in the previous post!).

-To remind readers, I decided to write these two posts after doing a lot of reading in the space to understand the role of knowlege graph (KGs) and graph DBMSs in LLM applications.
+To remind readers, I decided to write these two posts after doing a lot of reading in the space to understand the role of knowledge graph (KGs) and graph DBMSs in LLM applications.
 My goals are (i) to overview the field to readers who want to get started but are intimidated by the area; and (ii) point to several future work directions that I find important.[^1]